dell-asm/dell-force10/docs/force10_portchannel.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-  The following files capture the details for the sample init.pp and the supported files:
+  The following file contains the details for the sample init.pp and the supported files:

     - sample_portchannel.pp